Czerwiński CW 7: Design and development

 In the mid-1930s interest in glider aerobatics was growing in Polish aeroclubs, leading to an official requirement for an aircraft specifically designed for the task.
 Two gliders resulted, the Sokól from Antoni Kocjan and Wacław Czerwiński's CW 7.
 The latter, like all but one of his earlier glider designs, was built in the workshops of ZASPL, the Aviation Association of Students of the Lwów Technical University.

 The CW 7 was an all-wood aircraft with a high, two-part wing built around twin spars.
 In plan the wing was rectangular out to long semi-elliptical tips.
 It was braced with parallel pairs of airfoil-section struts from the lower fuselage to the spars.
 The upper surfaces were plywood covered to the rear spar across the whole span.
 Between the fuselage and the struts the lower wing surfaces were also ply covered to the rear spar but beyond the struts only to the forward spar.
 Elsewhere, top and bottom, the wing was fabric covered.

 The fuselage was an oval section, ply-covered semi-monocoque with an open cockpit ahead of the wing leading edge.
 It tapered aft to the empennage which was wire-braced, with fixed surfaces covered with ply and control surfaces which were largely fabric covered apart from ply tips.
 The CW 7's small fin carried a full, rounded, balanced rudder; its tailplane was mounted near the base of the fin and had split elevators.
 The glider landed on a pneumatically sprung skid.

 Operational history

-The first, airtowed, flight of the CW 7 was made in December 1934 at Lwów-Skniłów, piloted by Michal Blaicher.
+The first flight, under air towing, of the CW 7 was made in December 1934 at Lwów-Skniłów, piloted by Michal Blaicher.
 Encouraging flight trials, including full aerobatic programmes, showed good handling and manoeuvrability and led to an order from LOPP for about ten examples.
 In use several CW 7s experienced structural failures while performing aerobatics.
 These failures revealed a structural design weakness under the loads of inverted flight but, with a ban on any inverted manoeuvres, the glider remained in aerobatic use with various aeroclubs until the outbreak of World War II.